erp12/plushi/README.md

 Requires the `--inputs` argument also be specified.

+### --dataset, -D

+Must be followed by a serialized dataset of inputs to the push program.
+Serialization should be in the format specified by `--format`.

 ### --format, -f

 Denotes the file format to use for communication.
 Supported formats are given in